Life With Bobux

 Give your child used shoes and you’re putting them into shoes with soles already shaped to someone else’s fit.
 These wear patterns are unlikely to support your own child’s unique foot shape and movements.

-So if there’s one thing you’re going to buy new for your child, make
+So if there’s one thing you’re going to buy new for your child, make it their shoes.

 If they’re not complaining, the shoes still fit